Reliable Auto Glass

 Sunroof vs Moonroof | What’s the Difference?

-If you’re considering adding a sunroof to a car, you may have come across the terms sunroof and moonroof.
-While these terms are often used interchangeably, they have distinct differences.
-Understanding these differences can help you decide which option is best when you add a sunroof to your car.
+If you’re considering adding a sunroof to a car, you might have seen the terms sunroof and moonroof used interchangeably.
+While they seem similar, there are key differences between the two.
+Understanding these differences can help you choose the right option when you add a sunroof to your car.

 What Is a Sunroof?

 A sunroof is a solid, opaque panel that can be either removable or retractable.
-It’s typically made of metal and matches the car’s roof, offering the option to open it for ventilation or remove it entirely in some models.
+Usually made of metal and matching the vehicle’s roof, it can be opened for ventilation or fully removed in some models.
+If you’re planning to add a sunroof to a car, a traditional sunroof offers durability and classic styling.

-✘ Less Common – Most modern vehicles now feature moonroofs instead.
+Less Common – Newer vehicles are now more likely to feature moonroofs.

 What Is a Moonroof?

-A moonroof is a type of sunroof made of tinted glass that can tilt open or slide back for fresh air.
-Unlike traditional sunroofs, moonroofs allow natural light into the cabin even when closed.
+A moonroof is a type of sunroof made from tinted glass that can tilt open or slide back.
+Unlike a metal sunroof, a moonroof allows natural light into the cabin even when closed, offering a more modern and open feel.

-✔ Ventilation Options – Can tilt for airflow without fully opening.
+Ventilation Options – Allows airflow without fully opening the panel.

-✘ Potential Leaks – Requires proper sealing to prevent water damage.
+Potential Leaks – Needs professional sealing to prevent water issues.

 Which One Is Best for Your Car?

 Need help deciding?
-Let us know your car model, and we can recommend the best option for you!
+Share your car model with us, and we’ll guide you to the best option for your needs!

 You can also read about moonroof vs sunroof.